EnderNon/idmangler-cli/config.md

 **{"id": "$ID","base": $BASE,"roll": $ROLL}**
 **ID** is stored as a string corresponding to the Wynntils internal ID string of any roll.
 See here for a list: https://raw.githubusercontent.com/Wynntils/Static-Storage/main/Reference/id_keys.json .
 **BASE** is the base roll.
 The default base data is defined in (WARNING: EXTREMELY MASSIVE TEXT FILE) https://raw.githubusercontent.com/Wynntils/Static-Storage/main/Reference/gear.json .
-Beautify it then look for `ITEMNAME > base > IDENTIFICATION > raw` for default value.
+Beautify it then look for `ITEMNAME > identifications > IDENTIFICATIONNAME > raw` for default value.
 This base value defines the listed ID ranges.
 **ROLL** defines the actual rolled value for the Identification.
 The formula is `BASE * ROLL / 100`.
 Most values are in the range 30-130 due to how Wynncraft handles many Identifications as 30-130 percent of a base stat.
 Thus, if you are trying to find the ROLL value, try your desired roll **(NOT the roll percentage 1-100)** divided by the BASE then round it to the nearest integer.
 This value is optional, and you should only exclude it when it is a fixed value e.g. Skill Points.

 ## Rerolls